Police: Thief Caught On Camera Dancing After Breaking Into Business

-FRESNO, Calif.
-(CBS) – Police have arrested a dancing suspect in California.
+Fresno, Calif.
+(CBS Local) – Police have arrested a dancing suspect in California.

 The incident happened at a commercial building on May 8.